dstackai/dstack/docs/docs/index.md

 </div>

-On startup, the server sets up a default project that runs dev environments and tasks locally.
+On startup, the server sets up a default project that runs everything locally.

-!!! info "Configuring projects"
+!!! info "Projects"

-    To run dev environments and tasks in the cloud, log into the UI, create the corresponding project, and [configure](guides/projects) the CLI to use it.
+    To run dev environments and tasks in your cloud, log into the UI, create the corresponding project, and [configure](guides/projects) the CLI to use it.

-    [//]: # (TODO: Give an instruction on how to configure a project to run in the cloud without logging into UI)

-## Initializing the repo
+## Initialization

-To use `dstack` from a folder, you need to initialize it as a `dstack` repo by running the [`dstack init`](reference/cli/init.md) command.
+To use `dstack` for your project, make sure to first run the [`dstack init`](reference/cli/init.md) command in the root folder of the project.

 <div class="termy">